anu273/Inventory-Management/README.md

 ```

 **2. Create and Activate a Virtual Environment**
-Using a virtual environment is a best practice for managing dependencies.

 * **On macOS/Linux:**
   ```bash
   python3 -m venv venv
   source venv/bin/activate
   ```
 * **On Windows:**
   ```bash
   python -m venv venv